far-horizons-ou/policies/terms/index.md

 If you have a question about any of the Terms of Service, please [contact our Support team](hello@chadwick-ou.com).

-**Chadwick OÜ policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+**Far Horizons OÜ policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Adapted from the [Basecamp open-source policies](https://github.com/basecamp/policies) / [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 **